OpenRockets/web-dev-error-solutions/errors/nextjs/handling-404-errors-in-a-mern-stack-application-with-next-js/README.md

+# 🐞 Handling 404 Errors in a MERN Stack Application with Next.js

 This document addresses a common problem encountered when building applications using MongoDB, Express.js, React.js, and Next.js: handling 404 (Not Found) errors gracefully.
 Specifically, we'll focus on routing issues where Next.js routes don't correctly map to your Express.js API endpoints, resulting in 404 errors on the client-side.